Michele Gordigiani: Biography

 He also painted costume genre subjects, as well as mythology, and small landscapes.
 His genre scenes did not prove commercially successful.
 In 1896 he sent works to the Florentine Exhibition of Art and Flowers and at the Second Venice Biennale.
 In 1909 moved to America, where he continued to work as a portrait artist.

 Among his pupils were Fosco Tricca, Francesca Magliani, Pompeo Massani, and Alfredo Müller.

+Gordigiani died in Florence.
+He was buried at the Cimitero delle Porte Sante.